Body Shapes for Women: Complete Guide to All 5 Types

 Methodology

 Body shapes are determined by comparing measurement ratios.
-The five-category system (apple, pear, rectangle, hourglass, inverted triangle) represents the most widely adopted classification in fashion and styling contexts.
+The five-category system (apple, pear, rectangle, hourglass, inverted triangle) is the most widely adopted classification in fashion and styling contexts.

 Limitations